 911 is the central emergency number covering all branches of civil defence and police.

 We recommend the purchase of adequate travel insurance for all overseas travel.
+It is currently a prerequisite to have medical travel insurance.

 The standard check-in time at most hotels is 14:00 or 15:00 depending on the hotel’s occupancy, while the standard check-out time is 12:00.